HaloZero/FEWD_Curriculum_24/Week_05_Intro_jQuery/10_arrays/slides.md

 myArr = ['Hello', 54.3, true];

 *	Arrays are filled with elements: i.e. myArr3 = [element, anotherElement];
-*	Elements can be strings, numbers, or booleans.
+*	Elements can contain strings, numbers, booleans, and more.

 ---